 The best and safest way to control your heartburn is through altering your diet and lifestyle, as outlined in the previous installment of Six Things Employees Should Know about Heartburn.

-And yet -- while many employees get PPIs prescribed for them on your nickel, in order to save themselves money and/or pay for these scripts using pretax dollars – they are probably the riskiest, most misunderstood and most overused drugs currently available without a prescription.
+And yet these Proton Pump Inhibitors (PPIs) are probably the riskiest, most misunderstood and most overused drugs currently available without a prescription.

 So this installment will take over where the previous one left off.
-The previous installment (covering the first three of the “Six Things”) covered heartburn prevention.
+The previous installment covered heartburn prevention.
 This installment, starting with the fourth “thing,” covers the remedies – specifically the most popular remedy, the PPI.
-Of us who have experienced it (which is to say, virtually all of us), heartburn -- otherwise known as indigestion or acid reflux — seems to be a part of the human condition.
-We would cite the massive numbers of people — probably a third of the American adult population — who experience this condition at least once a month, but we don’t have to because you, or at least most of the employees in your organization, are likely among them.
+Of us who have experienced it (which is to say, virtually all of us), heartburn – otherwise known as indigestion or acid reflux — seems to be a part of the human condition.
+We would cite the massive numbers of people who experience this condition at least once a month, but we don’t have to because you, or at least most of the employees in your organization, are or have been likely among them.

-4. PPIs should be a last choice, not a first choice -- and even then, only for the short term
+4. These drugs should be a last choice, not a first choice -- and even then, only for the short term

-As a result – and particularly if you yourself as a patient suggest the “purple pill” or something like it -- your doctor might jump right to a prescription for a PPI.
-Some doctors view a PPI prescription as a quick way to get you out of their office, confident the drug is going to relieve your symptoms posthaste.
+As a result – and particularly if you yourself as a patient suggest the “purple pill” or something like it – your doctor might jump right to a PPI.
+Some doctors view a PPI as a quick way to get you out of their office, confident the drug is going to relieve your symptoms posthaste.